-This course is the second of a two-semester sequence covering the basic principles and concepts of organic chemistry.
-Spectrophotometry is covered.
-An introduction is made to biochemical compounds.
+This course is the second in a two-semester sequence covering the basic principles and concepts of organic chemistry, including spectroscopy.
+An introduction is made to bio-molecules.
 The course is designed for chemistry, biology, physics, and pre-professional majors.
 Prerequisite: CH 010A with a grade of "C" or better